 For more than 90 years, Lawrence Technological University has been at the forefront of education in the STEAM disciplines, science, technology, engineering, arts and architecture, and mathematics.
 This degree is an extension of LTU’s leadership in undergraduate computer science education, which has included the latest advances in machine learning and artificial intelligence.
 LTU has been world champion of the self-driving car division of the defense industry’s Intelligent Ground Vehicle Competition for six straight years, demonstrating mastery of integrating sensors, controls, and software in a real-world computer science application that is at the forefront of today’s mobility industry.
 And LTU’s Computer Science Robotics Labs and Industry 4.0 Laboratory are interdisciplinary showplaces combining computing, intelligent robotics, and software development in an automated workplace, smart healthcare facilities, and research environment for emerging technologies of tomorrow.

-Minimum requirements for admission to the program are:
+Minimum requirements for admission to this program are:

 • A BS or higher degree in Computer Science or a closely related field from an ABET-accredited program or international equivalent